festusebin/netflix_clone/README.md

-# Netflix Clone
+## Netflix Clone

-Netflix Landing Page
+This is a simple Netflix Landing Page

+# Thank You